Wednesday, January 31, 2018

 Prophets of God

-I became member of The Church of Jesus Christ of Latter-day Saints in 1998.
-The President of the church back then was Gordon B. Hinckley.
+I became a member of The Church of Jesus Christ of Latter-day Saints in 1998.
+The President of the church at that time was Gordon B. Hinckley.
 He is the prophet who spoke directly to my heart and who guided me through my first years of church.
-I will never forget his words exactly one year after I was baptized: "Every convert needs a friend, a responsibility, and nurturing with the good word of God".
-(Every Convert is Precious, February 1999)
+I will never forget his words one year after I was baptized:

 I also remember my excitement when it was announced he would be going to Brazil to rededicate the Sao Paulo Temple.
 In no time members of the church all over the country gathered in a beautiful celebration to welcome our dear prophet.

-It turned out while listening to Presid.
-Monson and learning from him, I fell in love with his big heart, his compassion, his example, his service, his humbleness, and his testimony.
+Six years later President Hinckley passed away.
+The news hit me hard.
+So hard I needed some time to embrace President Thomas S. Monson as the new prophet.
+But as I listened and learned from President Monson I fell in love with his big heart, his compassion, his example, his service, his humbleness, his testimony, and his humor.
 He is the prophet who taught me how crucial it is to read AND obtain a testimony of the Book of Mormon.
 He said:

 "My dear associates in the work of the Lord, I implore each of us to prayerfully study and ponder the Book of Mormon each day.
 As we do so, we will be in a position to hear the voice of the Spirit, to resist temptation, to overcome doubt and fear, and to receive heaven's help in our lives".

-My mom and I were at the Conference Center when President Monson lost this strength on the last half of his message, and had to be assisted in 2015.
-We were a few rows from the pulpit.
+My mom and I were at the Conference Center in 2015 when President Monson lost this strength on the last half of his message and had to be assisted.
+We were just a few rows from the pulpit.
 It was so sad, and we were all really concerned.
-Then two weeks ago he passed away.
-While we keep his words alive in our hearts and strive to live his teachings, we welcome a new prophet of God - Russell M. Nelson, who I already love deeply.

 "I bless you with the desire to be devoted disciples of the Lord Jesus Christ.
 I bless you with a desire to feast upon His words and apply His teaching in your lives.
 I bless you with health and strength that will allow you to fulfill the measure of your creation.
 I bless you with ability to achieve all of your goals - great, greater, and greatest".